ricard1997/twod-analysis-kit/docs/source/When_problems_arise.rst

     membrane.periodicity = 0.5 # Increase replication of data to 50%

 .. note::
-    This is not needed unless your images are showing errors.
-This is definitely not needed if your edges are significantly smaller than the periodic box size.
+    Adjusting the periodicity replication is not necessary unless your visualizations are showing artifacts or errors.
+In most cases, especially when the edges of your system are much smaller than the size of the periodic box, the default setting is sufficient.